sparkgene/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide-renesas-rcar-s4.md

 ## Flash the SD-Card Image

-1. Run the following to write the image to SD card:
+1. Run the following to write the image to micro SD-card:

    ```bash
     sudo dd if=./Ubuntu-20.04.5-rootfs-image-rcar-spider-sdcard.ext4 of=/dev/sdc bs=1M status=progress